 Invitation for submissions

-The AER is seeking submissions from market participants and interested parties on their views and experiences concerning Operational Transportation Service Agreements.
-Written submissions should be provided by Friday 26 July 2019.
+Submissions from market participants and interested parties on their views and experiences concerning Operational Transportation Service Agreements closed on 26 July 2019.

 The OTSA rules